Illinois Child Support Guidelines

-|Who is Responsible?||Both parents.|
+|Who's Responsible?||Both parents.|

-|What is Included in a Support Order?||Monetary support (food, clothing, & shelter), health insurance, basic education expenses.
+|What's Included in a Support Order?||Monetary support (food, clothing, and shelter), health insurance, basic education expenses.
 Also might include child care, unpaid medical bills, visitation travel costs, and extracurricular activities.|

-|How Long Must a Parent Pay Child Support?||Until the child is 18 years old.
+|How Long Must a Parent Pay Child Support?||Until the child is 18 years old, or 19 years old if still in high school.
 Support will end if the child becomes emancipated.|

 Contact a qualified attorney.